patzsantos/SciTec-App/README.md

 **Encryption**

-The ISS environment database stored in the **db.sqlite** file uses ```django-encrypted-model-fields``` that is sourced from Python cryptograph library (Python Package Index, 2022), to encrypt data.
+The ISS environment database stored in the **db.sqlite** file uses ```django-encrypted-model-fields``` that is sourced from the Python cryptograph library (Python Package Index, 2022), to encrypt data.
 When checking the sqlite3 database in the project, the parameter is not displayed in plain text form to protect the data from API injections.

 **Event Monitoring**